Expert Advice: Google Analytics Tutorial

 Analytics can only track visits to a unique URL per page.
 Most Flash sites only ever run inside a single page, and therefore only a single URL is used.

-Visits refers to the number of times people have arrived at your site.
+Sessions refers to the number of times users have visited your site.
 Pageviews is a tally of all the pages viewed on your site.
-In other words, one visitor would likely view multiple pages, so often the Pageviews number will be higher.
+Because a single user might view many pages in a single Session, the raw pageview count will be higher than your Sessions or Users number.

 Can Analytics tell me who is visiting my site?

-Analytics can only provide the most basic information about people visiting your site (geographic region, language and some technical information).
+Yes and no. Analytics can provide basic information about people visiting your site (country, language and some technical information).
 It cannot divine who these people are, or provide any sort of qualitative analysis.
+This is the sort of thing that big companies pay big money for, and while it’s possible, Google Analytics does not provide it.

 What is Direct traffic versus Referral traffic?